purplenoodlesoop/stream-bloc/README.md

 ## Modifications

-There are three main differences from the Original bloc.
+There are four main differences from the Original bloc.

 1) `mapEventToState` is renamed to `mapEventToStates`.
 The method returns an asynchronous sequence of states â€“ not a single state.